-Square uses the
+The Square API uses the

-Square-Version in the request, the response always returns the
+Regardless of whether you explicitly specify a version in the request, the response always returns the

-square-version header so you know which API version is used.
+Square-Version header so you know which API version is used.

-SquareAPIVersion, a date value) so you know what Square API version the SDK is related to.
+SquareAPIVersion is a date value that represents that Square API version, so you know which API version the SDK supports.
 This version scheme enables developers to quickly recognize the impact of Square SDK changes.

-SquareAPIVersion is not supported in their versioning schemes.
+SquareAPIVersion is not included.